pfguglielmi/Rotate-App-Credentials/README.md

 ~~~

 ### Example 2: Fully Automated Run with Managed Identity
 This example is ideal for an Azure Automation runbook.
-It rotates both secrets and certificates, and safely removes the old credentials after a successful rotation.
+It rotates both secrets and certificates, stores them in Key Vault, and safely removes the old credentials after a successful rotation.
 ~~~powershell
 .\Rotate-App-Credentials.ps1 -SelectionMethod Expiration `
     -AuthMethod ManagedIdentity `